0xchase/binary-ninja-toolkit/README.md

  - Also custom CLI for binary ninja

 ## Symbolic Executor/Emulator
- - Interface with it similar to angr
+ - Interface with it similar to angr, with python bindings
  - Integrates with debugger by using it as the memory backend
  -